 The standard Carbon Package I includes front splitter, side sill trim strips, diffuser in clear-coated carbon-fibre finish and carbon-fibre roof with recessed centre.
 In addition to a host of carbon-fibre components, the standard-fit ceramic high-performance compound braking system and lightweight AMG Performance 5-double-spoke forged wheels further save the weight.

 As for the suspension, the driver is not only be able to set the spring preload length mechanically, but can now also adjust the compression and rebound of the dampers.
-This is done quickly without tools via a click system with an integral adjustment dial on the damper.
+This can be done without tools via a click system with an adjustment dial on the damper.
 The compression rate is adjusted separately for high-speed and low-speed movements.

 The front axle is fitted with an adjustable torsion bar made of carbon fibre.
 Its counterpart at the rear is made of steel, is likewise adjustable and also saves weight due to its hollow tube design.